danielpmorton/pyastrobee/readme.md

 - [ ] Check on quaternion normalization meaning
 - [ ] Check out `humanoidMotionCapture` in pybullet examples!!
   - [ ] Especially how they use `pdControllerStable` and `pdControllerExplicit`
-- [ ] Update the pose controller to use the new quaternion heading function
 - [ ] Add test cases for batched quaternion operations
 - [ ] Deal with stuff from demo
   - [ ] Delete the unnecessary code